Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Multi-objective optimization methods

 \paragraph{Weighted sum approach} One of the most well-known scalarization techniques, where one looks for the optimal solution to:

-It can be shown~\citep{ehrgott2005multicriteria} that for a solution $\hat \lambdab$ of (\ref{eq:weighted_sum}), it holds that if
+It can be shown~\citep{ehrgott2005multicriteria} that for a solution $ \lambdab^*$ of (\ref{eq:weighted_sum}), it holds that if

-Additionally, it holds for convex $\LamS$ and convex functions $c_i, i=1,\dots,m$ that for every non-dominated solution $\hat\lambdab$ there exist $\tau_i \geq 0, \; i=1,\dots,m$, such that $\hat\lambdab$ is the respective solution of (\ref{eq:weighted_sum}); however the weighted sum might perform poorly for nonconvex problems~\citep{ehrgott2005multicriteria}.
+Additionally, it holds for convex $\LamS$ and convex functions $c_i, i=1,\dots,m$ that for every non-dominated solution $\lambdab^*$ there exist $\alpha_i \geq 0, \; i=1,\dots,m$, such that $\lambdab^*$ is the respective solution of (\ref{eq:weighted_sum}); however there is no combination of weights that would result in Pareto-optimal solutions that lie on a non-convex part of the Pareto frontier~\citep{ehrgott2005multicriteria}.

 \paragraph{Tchebycheff approach} The \emph{weighted Tchebycheff problem} is formulated as: